PranayBollempelli/user-management-system/README.md

 # User Management Dashboard

-A simple user management dashboard built with React and Vite.
-This application allows you to view, add, edit, and delete users.
+The User Management Dashboard is a simple web application built with React and Vite.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on a list of users.
+The project uses Axios for making HTTP requests to a mock API provided by JSONPlaceholder.

 ## Features